determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 ``always_redirect``
 ===================

-Determines if this OIDC provider should be redirected to for authentication, bypasses the standard Determined sign-in page.
+Specifies if this OIDC provider should be used for authentication, bypassing the standard Determined sign-in page.
 This redirection persists unless the user explicitly signs out within the WebUI.